mirumee/ariadne-website/docs/extensions.md

 Ariadne implements simple extension system that allows developers to inject custom python logic into the query execution process.

-> At the moment, Subscriptions are not supported.
-Please see notes on WSGI implementation.
+> At the moment adding extensions to subscriptions is not supported.

 ## Enabling extensions